Introduction

 Which references in this article best support deep technical LLM understanding for large language models?

-The strongest technical depth appears in Vaswani et al., Brown et al., and the Stanford, MIT, StatQuest, and Yannic Kilcher materials, because they explain objective functions, attention mechanics, and scaling behavior with explicit procedural detail , , , , , .
-Yang et al.’s distillation survey and Ren et al.’s federated foundation model survey add the deployment and compression dimensions , .
+The strongest technical depth appears in Vaswani et al., Brown et al., and the Stanford, MIT, StatQuest, and Yannic Kilcher materials, because they explain objective functions, attention mechanics, and scaling behavior with explicit procedural detail , , , , , . the distillation survey of Yang et al. and the federated foundation model survey of Ren et al. add the deployment and compression dimensions , .

 Which references are most useful for implementation-focused engineering teams for large language models?

-Google Cloud Tech and AI Search provide direct implementation value for teams that need prompt design guidance and user-facing framing for model behavior , .
-Yang et al.’s practitioner survey on ChatGPT and beyond adds empirical guidance on when to use LLMs versus fine-tuned models for specific NLP tasks .
+Google Cloud Tech and AI Search provide direct implementation value for teams that need prompt design guidance and user-facing framing for model behavior , . the practitioner survey of Yang et al. on ChatGPT and beyond adds empirical guidance on when to use LLMs versus fine-tuned models for specific NLP tasks .

 What should enterprises implement first after this LLM practice review for large language models?